Business Compliance

 FAIR COMPETITION

-The avoidance of corruption and anti-competitive behaviour has become an important management responsibility in recent years.
-The potential damage that a company may incur because of corrupt or anti-competitive behaviour on the part of individual employees can at times reach drastic proportions.
+We see the avoidance of corruption and anticompetitive behaviour as an essential management task.
+The potential damage that a company may incur as a result of corrupt or anti-competitive behaviour on the part of individual employees can be significant.

-Even if STRABAG generates much of its revenue in countries with a low risk of corruption, in places like Germany, Austria and Poland, the international nature of its business means that some activities are also performed in countries with a higher corruption risk as measured, for example, by the Corruption Perceptions Index¹.
-Transparent behaviour to minimise risk is required in all regions, especially during contract award or in negotiations with partner companies and subcontractors.
+Even if STRABAG generates much of its revenue in countries with a low risk of corruption, the international nature of its business means that some activities are also performed in countries with a higher corruption risk, as measured, for example, by the Corruption Perceptions Index.
+Transparent procedures to minimise risk are required in all regions, especially during contract award or in negotiations with partner companies and subcontractors.

 Projects and initiatives